MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ##Side-by-side installation

 You can install R Server 9.0.1 and previous major versions side-by-side on the same computer, but you can only install one copy of each major version.
 As a standalone server, R Server for Windows is not multi-instance.
 If you require multiple copies of R Server at the same functional level on a single server, you can install SQL Server R Services as part of a multi-instance relational database engine service.

-##Upgrade 9.0 to 9.0.1

-Currently, version 9.0.1 is only available through simplified setup.
-SQL Server Setup installs 9.0 only.
-If you want to use the new 9.0.1 features with an existing 9.0 instance, you can run simplified setup program and accept the prompts to upgrade to the newer version.

-Doing so voids the SQL Server Support policy, replacing it with the Modern Lifecycle Support policy described above.
-Moving forward, R-related updates to SQL Server are not applied to your installation.
-Instead, updates are applied through the Microsoft *check for updates* program.

-+  On a computer that has standalone R Server or SQL Server R Services (in database), as installed by SQL Server Setup, [download and run the new setup program](#download) to upgrade to 9.0.1.

-Later, if you want to revert to the SQL Server Support policy, follow these steps:

-1. Uninstall the SQL Server relational database instance that previously hosted R Services.
-2. Reinstall the SQL Server relational database instance with R Services.
-3. Reapply any service updates or hot fixes to that instance.

 ## Install earlier versions of R Server for Windows